Probation procedure for non-academic staff

 The length of the probation period will be outlined in the individual's contract of employment.

-The probation period for an individual within each staff group will normally be the same:
+The probation period for an individual within each staff group will be as follows:

-Where staff are appointed on a fixed-term contract of less than the normal probation periods stated above, then all of their appointment shall be considered to be probationary.
+Where staff are appointed on a fixed-term contract of less than the normal probation periods stated above, then the full period of their appointment shall be probationary.
 The probation period is not reduced.
-If the fixed-term contract is subsequently extended or made permanent then the individual's probation period should continue in the new contract until the sum of both periods reaches the normal duration of the probation period, at which point the probation should be confirmed or not confirmed according to the terms of this procedure.
+If the fixed-term contract is subsequently extended or made permanent then the individual's probation period will continue in the new contract until the sum of both periods reaches the normal duration of the probation period, at which point the probation must be confirmed or not confirmed according to the terms of this procedure.

 PROCEDURE